From BR Bullpen

 In 2002, Perez moved to Almere in the Netherlands and did very well.
 His 2.56 ERA was third in Hoofdklasse.
 He also was among the leaders in innings (59 2/3, 4th), wins (6-1, second to Hiroaki Fujiwara), strikeouts (54, 3rd) and complete games (5, the most).
 The next season, he did not rank among the league leaders in any category.
 In 2004, the Almere hurler tied for 7th in Hoofdklasse with 57 Ks.

-Perez moved to France's Rouen Huskies in 2005 and helped them to titles his first three years.
+Perez moved to France's Rouen Huskies in 2005 and won titles every year from 2005-2013.
 In the 2007 European Cup, he allowed three runs in nine innings while walking 7 in a win over host T & A San Marino in the round-robin.
 In the semifinals, he saved a 4-3 win over Telemarket Rimini, working 2 1/3 scoreless innings.
 In the 2007 Division Elite season, he was the ace for the champion Rouen club, going 9-1 with a save and a 2.01 ERA and whiffing 100 in 89 2/3 IP.
-He was third in the Elite league in ERA and second to Samuel Meurant in strikeouts.
+He was third in ERA and second to Samuel Meurant in strikeouts.

 In the 2008 European Cup, Perez topped the Mainz Athletics in a complete game win in Rouen's first contest.
 In the Bronze Medal game, he dropped a 3-1 decision to T & A San Marino.
 Overall, he had a 1.12 ERA in the Cup.